commercetools/commercetools-paypal-plus-integration/docs/MigrationGuide.md

 ## To v0.3+
 <!--
-    NOTE: This chapter is references in CtpConfigStartupValidator#DOCUMENTATION_REFERENCE, so update the log message in case of re-factoring the documentation -->
+    NOTE: This chapter is referenced in CtpConfigStartupValidator#DOCUMENTATION_REFERENCE, so update the log message in case of re-factoring the documentation -->